jenniephuong/Obsidian/CS3609 Cybersecurity/Lecture Notes/Microservice Architecture.md

 - [[Patches]]

-e.g. Amazon has a composite UI where each component of the interface is managed by a microservice, making it difficult to [[Monitor]]
+e.g. Amazon has a composite UI where each component of the interface is managed by a microservice, making it difficult to [[Monitoring]]
 ![[Pasted image 20250416094204.png|600]]